k2nt/su23-holistics-interview/README.md

 The frontend is responsible for client CLI interactions.
 The CLI commands are passed through a lexer to be parsed and handed over to the backend to process.

 The backend manages handles client requests and manages database interactions.
+Transactions to the database are designed to be atomic to ensure data integrity.

 The database is not a separate service but rather embedded into the backend service.
 This is because I wanted to make develop the file system in time for submission.